Privacy Policy

 We use the information we collect for the following purposes:

-- **To provide and operate our services**: - Delivering the AI assistant experience. - Enabling you to book and attend human micro‑consultation sessions. - Recording acceptance of our Terms and key disclosures (for example, the version accepted, timestamp, and technical identifiers such as IP address and user agent) to help administer the service and reduce fraud/chargebacks. - Sending you your action plan or related follow‑up where requested (for example, via an “Email my plan” feature).
-Where we use automation tools (such as Make or Zapier) for this purpose, we configure them to process and deliver the email without keeping long‑lived logs of the email content beyond what is operationally or legally necessary.
+- **To provide and operate our services**: - Delivering the AI assistant experience. - Preparing and delivering paid written products, decision memos, lens memos or similar written deliverables. - Enabling you to book and attend human informational sessions. - Recording acceptance of our Terms and key disclosures (for example, the version accepted, timestamp, and technical identifiers such as IP address and user agent) to help administer the service and reduce fraud/chargebacks. - Sending you your action plan or related follow‑up where requested (for example, via an “Email my plan” feature).
+Where we use automation tools (such as Make or Zapier) for this purpose, we configure them to process and deliver the email without keeping long‑lived logs of the email content beyond what is operationally or legally necessary. - Limiting the use of identifying details to what is needed to understand your case, deliver the requested product or session, provide support, prevent abuse, handle payment issues, and comply with legal obligations.

 - **To communicate with you**: - Responding to inquiries or support requests. - Sending confirmations, reminders, or relevant information about booked sessions.

-- **To process payments**: - Facilitating payments through third‑party processors such as Gumroad. - Recording transactions for internal accounting and donation reporting. - Administering our charity allocation policy (for example, calculating aggregate amounts and tracking transfer dates).
+- **To process payments**: - Facilitating payments through third‑party payment providers. - Recording transactions for internal accounting.

 - **To improve and protect our services**: - Analysing how visitors use the site and the AI assistant to improve the experience. - Reviewing internal session logs (for example, in Google Sheets during the MVP stage) to identify recurring decision types, improve prompts, and prepare manual human-session handoffs. - Monitoring for abuse, misuse, security incidents or rate‑limit violations. - Enforcing our policies (for example, restricting or redirecting requests that appear to seek regulated professional advice).